Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems

 The second, and main, novelty of the article concerns efficient estimators of expected functionals of the solution to McKean--Vlasov SDEs with delay, on the basis of the aforementioned Milstein schemes.
-The crucial computational difficulty for such equations is that already in the one-dimensional case the simulation of the L\'{e}vy area (see \cite{KP}) is required, as a double stochastic integral of an earlier segment of the Wiener path with respect to the `current' Wiener path appears in the delay setting.
-Hence, for a direct application of the scheme, appropriate approximation techniques for the L\'{e}vy area (e.g., as proposed in \cite{WSON}) need to be used and add significant computational complexity.
-Therefore, for the estimation of expected (path) functionals, we propose an antithetic approach that avoids the simulation of the L\'{e}vy part, but still allows us to obtain higher order convergence of the correction terms within a multi-level Monte Carlo estimator (MLMC; see, \cite{MG,MB2}), Consequently, we recover optimal complexity of the MLMC sampling scheme.
-Here, we adapt ideas from \cite{MGLS} for classical multidimensional SDEs (without delay or mean-field interaction).
+The crucial computational difficulty for such equations is that already in the one-dimensional case the simulation of iterated stochastic integrals (see \cite{KP}) is required, as a double stochastic integral of an earlier segment of the Wiener path with respect to the `current' Wiener path appears in the delay setting.
+Hence, for a direct application of the scheme, appropriate approximation techniques for such integrals (e.g., as proposed in \cite{WSON}) need to be used and add significant computational complexity.
+Therefore, for the estimation of expected (path) functionals, we propose an antithetic approach that avoids the simulation of these iterated integrals, but still allows us to obtain higher order convergence of the correction terms within a multilevel Monte Carlo estimator (MLMC; see, \cite{MG,MB2}).
+Consequently, we recover optimal complexity of the MLMC sampling scheme.
+Here, we adapt ideas from \cite{MGLS} for classical multidimensional SDEs without delay or mean-field interaction.
 Our results are new also for delay equations without mean-field interaction.

 A natural MLMC estimator for $\mathbb{E}[P(X(T))]$, where $P$ is a regular enough function (see Corollary \ref{cor2}) and $X$ is the solution to the (delay) McKean--Vlasov SDE, can be constructed as follows (see \cite{AT}):